-The client we are going to use is the official OpenVPN client, you can obtain this from their official openvpn website.
+The client we are going to use is the official OpenVPN client, and you can obtain this from their official OpenVPN website.

 Download and install this client, on its first run it will automatically minimize to the taskbar, right click on the icon, then select “Import file…”

-8. Now right click the OpenVPN client icon in the taskbar again, this time click “Connect”.
+8. Now right-click the OpenVPN client icon in the taskbar again, this time click the “Connect” button.

-Once you are certain you have entered the correct passphrase, press the “OK” Button.
+Once you are certain you have entered the correct passphrase, click the “OK” Button.